It’s Turkey time.

 - 1863: Abraham Lincoln proclaims Thanksgiving to fall on the last Thursday of November

-- 1941: Franklin D. Roosevelt signs a bill into law officially making the fourth Thursday in November the national holiday of Thanksgiving Day
+- 1941: Franklin D. Roosevelt signs a bill into law officially making the fourth Thursday in November the national Thanksgiving Day

 Thanksgiving Crosses Cultures

-In addition to our Canadian neighbors (who celebrate Thanksgiving on the 2nd Monday in October), several other countries have similar festivals linked to the ideas of gratitude, harvests, or a history of contact with US Americans.
-From Erntedankfest in Germany to Thanksgiving traditions in Liberia and Norfolk Island, click here to see “How 7 Other Nations Celebrate Thanksgiving.”
+Our Canadian neighbors celebrate Thanksgiving on the 2nd Monday in October.
+Several other countries have similar festivals linked to gratitude, harvests, or a history of contact with US Americans.
+For example, there’s Erntedankfest in Germany.
+Or, there are Thanksgiving traditions in Liberia and Norfolk Island.
+Click here to see “How 7 Other Nations Celebrate Thanksgiving.”

 It’s Turkey Time

-We’d be remiss if we didn’t include the unofficial “2nd part” of the Thanksgiving holiday – Black Friday – the kickoff to the holiday shopping season.
+We’d be remiss if we didn’t include the unofficial “2nd part” of the Thanksgiving holiday: Black Friday.
+This is the kickoff to the holiday shopping season.
 History suggests the name comes from Philadelphia (c.
-1961) where it was used to describe all of the vehicle and foot traffic occurring the day after Thanksgiving.
-The term is also linked to the day when retailers begin to turn a profit and go from being “in the red” (losing money) to “in the black” (making money).
+1961).
+It was used to describe all of the vehicle and foot traffic occurring the day after Thanksgiving.
+Also, the term is linked to the day when retailers begin to turn a profit.
+They go from being “in the red” (losing money) to “in the black” (making money).
 More recently, Black Friday has been followed by Cyber Monday and Giving Tuesday.